pholser/imse884/hw2/README.md

 OPL model, data file, and captured output for solution to problem 2.

-## hw2-3a.py
+## hw2-3a.py, hw2-3a.py.out

-Python program to solve problem 3 part a (for minimizing customer completion time).
+Python program to solve problem 3 part a (for minimizing customer completion time), and its output.
 Sorts the jobs in ascending order of processing time, and iterates over the sorted list, adding the job to the machine that will minimize that job's completion time (based on what's ahead of it in the machine queues).
 This guarantees an optimal solution.

 ## hw2-3.dat